-3.4 “State services” is the term used to refer to the broad range of organisations that serve as instruments of the Crown in respect of the Government of New Zealand.
-The state services consist of:
+3.5 “Public sector” includes a broad range of organisations that serve as instruments of the Crown in respect of the Executive Government of New Zealand, including:

 - the public service;

 - other departments in the executive branch of government that are not part of the public service (such as the New Zealand Police, the New Zealand Defence Force, and the Parliamentary Counsel Office);

 - the various organisations listed in Schedule 4, and companies named in Schedule 4A, of the Public Finance Act 1989;

 - organisations that are part of the legislative branch of government, such as the Office of the Clerk of the House of Representatives and the Parliamentary Service;

 - offices of Parliament;

 - state-owned enterprises, which are listed in Schedule 1 of the State-Owned Enterprises Act 1986; and